JL-14/winter-survival/README.md

 ## Testing

-In order to confirm the functionality, responsiveness and presentation of the programme, it was tested on a range of screen types and screen sizes, across Chrome, Firefox, and Edge browsers, and in various developer environments, including VS Code, GitPod, and Heroku (with the purpose-built app for the project).
+In order to confirm the functionality, responsiveness and presentation of the programme, it was extensively tested on a range of screen types and screen sizes, across Chrome, Firefox, and Edge browsers, and in various developer environments, including VS Code, GitPod, and Heroku (with the purpose-built app for the project).

-The website displays correctly across the different browsers, and also across different screen sizes.
+The programme displays correctly across the different browsers, and also across different screen sizes.

 ### Manual testing